tenzir/tenzir/web/docs/tql2/functions/decapsulate.md

 transport layer.
 The aim is not completeness, but rather exposing commonly used field for analytics.

-Emits events of schema `tenzir.packet`
+Emits events of schema `tenzir.packet`.

 ### VLAN Tags